 RAM will also continue to engage and sensitize the indigenous population at the village-level regarding issues such as Stigma and discrimination, psychosocial support, VCT mobilization, community feedback, and program ownership.
 RAM will also work collaboratively in the areas of VCT and Edutainment to ensure community groups and partners build local capacity.

-Mechanism ID: 13245 Mechanism Name: Capacity-Building Assistance for Global HIV/AIDS Microbiological Laboratory Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Procurement Type: Cooperative Agreement Prevention Prime Partner Name: American Society for Microbiology Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A
+implementing mechanism betalls Mechanism ID: 13245 Mechanism Name: Capacity-Building Assistance for Global HIV/AIDS Microbiological Laboratory Funding Agency: U.S. Department of Health and Procurement Type: Cooperative Agreement